josephvusich/fdf/README.md

   -a, --clone               (verb) create copy-on-write clones instead of hardlinks (not supported on all filesystems) -c, --copy                (verb) split existing hardlinks via copy
-                            mutually exclusive with --ignore-hardlinks -d, --delete              (verb) delete duplicate files -t, --dry-run             don't actually do anything, just show what would be done --exclude GLOB        exclude files matching GLOB from scanning
+                            mutually exclusive with --ignore-hardlinks
+      --copy-unlinked       always copy over matching files even if not hardlinked -d, --delete              (verb) delete duplicate files -t, --dry-run             don't actually do anything, just show what would be done --exclude GLOB        exclude files matching GLOB from scanning